eldoy/futest/README.md

   # Now that we're logged in, we can view the profile page
   pull '/profile'

+  # The show command opens the last @body from the pull in the browser
+  show

   # Now @code, @cookies, @headers, @raw, @history, @body is available
   is @code, 200